teambit/docs/docs/compositions/setting-compositions-context.md

 title: Setting the Composition Context
 ---

-It often happens that compositions need to run in the same context.
-One obvious example of that is a common theme provider.
+Compositions often use the same context.
+One example of that is a common theme.
+Instead of manually wrapping each composition with providers, set your Env to inject a pre-configured set of provider components.

 To configure one or more composition contexts, create an Env extension and use the `registerProvider()` API in the Env's `.preview.runtime.ts` file, to set the components to use as permanent context.